microsoft/vscode-docs/docs/languages/html.md

 ## Emmet snippets

 We support Emmet snippet expansion.
-To expand an Emmet abbreviation, press `kb(editor.emmet.action.expandAbbreviation)`.
+Emmet abbreviations are listed along with other suggestions and snippets in the editor auto-completion list.

 ![Emmet HTML support built-in](images/html/emmetsnippet.gif)